RunestoneInteractive/JS4Python/_sources/TheBasics/conditionals.rst

     else:
         print('A')

-In Javascript we have a couple of ways to write this
+In JavaScript we have a couple of ways to write this

 .. activecode:: javaelif
     :language: javascript